 In keeping with the Tau Beta Pi and Engineers’ Week ideals of bettering the community, the campus, and the lives of engineers everywhere, the goal is to provide a fun, safe, and healthy event for the students of Iowa State, the residents of Ames, and other runners.
-A portion of the proceeds from the run will be donated to the Special Olympics of Iowa.
+A portion of the proceeds from the run will be donated to the Meals of the Heartland, a non-profit organization based in Des Moines, Iowa, devoted to providing meals to the hungry, and to Special Olympics of Iowa.

 WHERE?
 Campus of Iowa State University, Ames, Iowa.

-COURSE DETAILS: The race will start and end near Howe and Hoover Halls on the west side of campus.
+COURSE DETAILS: The race will start and end near Sukup Hall and the College of Design Building on the west side of campus.
 The route of the run with utilize sidewalks and walking paths throughout campus passing by many of the university’s historic landmarks and buildings.
 A water station will be set up at the halfway point.

 PRIZES: Plan to remain after the race.
 Medals will be awarded to the top three overall winners; as well as, the top three adult male and adult female finishers; and the top three male student and female student finishers.
 Pieces of pie and other refreshments will be served following the race and participants will also be eligible for door prizes.

 REGISTRATION COST: The cost to register is $20.00.
 In addition to the run, participants will receive a T-shirt and other promotional items.

 - 2017 ONLINE REGISTRATION will be available (HERE) in August 2017 and will remain open until 9:15 am, Saturday, 23 September